 Any and all cleanroom validation solutions need to be able to automatically record, store, and trend your environmental data.
 By using data logger software, you can view historic data by specific filters.
 This is an easy way to view all alarm violations over a given period, which helps in OOS/OOL investigations to discover why alarms triggered in the first place.

 As part of good manufacturing practice (GMP), be on the lookout for microflora and specifically for resistant bacterial strains.
 Unlike settle plates, trended data can give you a detailed view of microbial contamination levels, leading to final validation.

 Effective sterility assurance in cleanrooms and other isolated areas requires users to Monitor, Alarm and Validate as the three critical tenets of a comprehensive environmental monitoring plan.
 These mutually-complementary concerns give you actionable items to consider as you determine the ideal regime for your facility’s needs.
 With forethought and using a combination of sensors and software, you can help to ensure your facility’s environmental integrity and thereby achieve validation.

 About the Authors:

 CAS DataLoggers environmental monitoring systems are installed in a variety of hospital cleanrooms, pharmaceutical cleanrooms, government health centers, manufacturing plants, museums and galleries, and in all manner of additional applications.

-To learn more about Cleanroom Monitoring Solutions, or to find the ideal solution for your application-specific needs, contact a CAS DataLoggers Application Specialist at (800) 956-4437.
+To learn more about Cleanroom Monitoring Solutions, or to find the ideal solution for your application-specific needs, contact a CAS DataLoggers Application Specialist at (800) 956-4437 or request more information.